National Construction Authority in a standoff with Nairobi contractors

 - 4 Builders take row on new industry rules to Senate

-NCA Executive Director Morris Oketch said the arrested contractors and developers would be arraigned in court unless they produce the required documents.
+NCA Executive Director Morris Aketch said the arrested contractors and developers would be arraigned in court unless they produce the required documents.

-Engineer Oketch said the majority of the proprietors did not have county, National Environment Management Authority (NEMA), and NCA approvals.
+Engineer Aketch said the majority of the proprietors did not have county, National Environment Management Authority (NEMA), and NCA approvals.

 “They went ahead and we found the excavation has gone beyond the foundation levels of the adjacent buildings.
-That means the adjacent houses can collapse because their foundations have been shaken,” said Oketch.
+That means the adjacent houses can collapse because their foundations have been shaken,” said Aketch.